kanakx/ems-api-microservices/README.md

 ## Overview

 This monorepo contains all the microservices that make up the Event Management System (EMS).
-EMS is designed to offer a comprehensive solution for event management, encompassing user authentication, data management, API gateway, and a frontend interface.
+EMS is designed to offer a simple solution for event management, encompassing user authentication, data management, and an API gateway.

 Due to university reasons I had to develop the same architecture in monolith [here](https://github.com/kanakx/ems-api-spring.git).